The 4 Qualities New Sales Managers Need For Success

 77% of the time, management makes a mistake by promoting a sales rep into a sales manager, according to in-house research conducted by Drew Stevens Ph.D., a business development consultant to the medical industry and the author of Split Second Selling.
 The people they promote have no idea how to be a good sales manager.
 Just because they sell well as an individual contributor doesn’t mean they’ll become a good sales coach; performance as an individual contributor does not forecast performance as a sales manager.

-Whether you’re a sales executive who wants to help folks successfully navigate the transition, or trying to make the climb yourself, the question is this: How can anyone determine which reps are cut out for the management track?
+Whether you’re a sales executive who wants to help folks successfully navigate the transition, or trying to make the climb yourself, the question is this: How can anyone determine which reps are cut out for the sales management track?

 Drawing from expert conversations, we uncovered four key qualities that separate solo A-players from management material.